AmirMansurian/AttnFD/README.md

   publisher={Springer}
 }

-@article{mansourian2025comprehensive,
+@article{mansourian2025a,
-  title={A Comprehensive Survey on Knowledge Distillation}, author={Mansourian, Amir M and Ahmadi, Rozhan and Ghafouri, Masoud and Babaei, Amir Mohammad and Golezani, Elaheh Badali and Ghamchi, Zeynab Yasamani and Ramezanian, Vida and Taherian, Alireza and Dinashi, Kimia and Miri, Amirali and others}, journal={arXiv preprint arXiv:2503.12067}, year={2025}
+title={A Comprehensive Survey on Knowledge Distillation}, author={Amir M. Mansourian and Rozhan Ahmadi and Masoud Ghafouri and Amir Mohammad Babaei and Elaheh Badali Golezani and Zeynab yasamani ghamchi and Vida Ramezanian and Alireza Taherian and Kimia Dinashi and Amirali Miri and Shohreh Kasaei}, journal={Transactions on Machine Learning Research}, issn={2835-8856}, year={2025}
 }
 ```